Last modified 19 October 2016

 1968 - The Khmer Rouge establish the Revolutionary Army of Kampuchea in January.
 Aided by the US, the army launches a small and ineffectual insurgency campaign.

 1969 - In March the US begins secret bombing raids on Vietnamese communist sanctuaries and supply routes inside Cambodia (dubbed the 'Menu Series').
 Authorised by the newly installed US President, Richard M. Nixon, and directed by his national security adviser, Henry Kissinger, the raids are launched without the knowledge of the US Congress.
 In 14 months, 110,000 tons of bombs are dropped.
 When news of the raids is leaked Kissinger orders surveillance and phone tapping of suspects to uncover the source.

-Up to 600,000 Cambodians die but the raids are militarily ineffective.
+Thousands of Cambodians die but the raids are militarily ineffective.
 The Central Intelligence Agency (CIA) reports that the bombing raids are serving to increase the popularity of the Khmer Rouge among the affected Cambodian population.

 1970 - Sihanouk travels abroad in January to solicit Chinese and Soviet assistance to stop North Vietnam from encroaching on Cambodian territory during the course of its war with South Vietnam and the US.